Featuring: River Park in Brooklyn Park

 Friday, 8 a.m. to 5 p.m.

-Saturday and Sunday, closed unless we have a scheduled event or activity
+Sunday, closed unless we have a scheduled event or activity.

-Hours may vary based on events and activities.
+Hours may vary based on events, activities and holidays.